Privacy Policy

 I. Use of the Service

-1. The website uses cookies and tracking mechanisms, the operation of which may involve user profiling – more information on this topic can be found in the Cookie Policy.
+1. The website uses cookies and tracking mechanisms, the operation of which may involve profiling of users – more information on this topic can be found in the Cookie Policy.
 The Cookie Policy also contains information on the functions of individual files and the period for which these files are installed on the user’s device.

 a) Google Inc., 1600 Amphitheater Parkway, Mountain View, California 94043, USA; https://www.google.com/policies/privacy/partners/?hl=de.